Adnanian-Order/adnanian-portfolio-v3-client/README.md

 his honest feedback and his knowledge on portfolios.
 He has shown me examples of how most modern websites are styled now adays.
 I took his feedback to heart and applied all these styling changes that you see in version 2.0 due to them.
 Thanks, bro.

+**2.2.0** - another special shoutout to [Saif Alkayali](https://www.linkedin.com/in/saif-alkayali/)
+for introducing me to GitHub Copilot and spending time showing me how to use it.
+I found it very handy to be able to solve and debug my code without having to continuously copy and paste into ChatGPT and removing certain words to protect my privacy.
+This helped me alot.
+I especially loved the code completions and the comments that they help me generate and complete, as sometimes that could be difficult.
+Thanks, bro.